mattmallencode/crm/README.md

 | :-: | :-: | :-: | :-: |
 |Primary Key, Integer | Integer | String | String |

-+ stage_id - auto-incremented integer which is used as the primary key to uniquely identify an activity
++ stage_id - auto-incremented integer, used as primary key
-+ team_id - secondary key which is used to link the deal this stage is associated with to its team
++ team_id - the team this data belongs to
 + date - the date the deal transitioned to this stage
 + stage - the stage that the deal transitioned to